How can we help you?

 • Inform: Distribute information so that everyone aims the same goal.

 • Exchange: Share information and knowledge about the topic.

 • Generate idea: It’s time for a little brainstorm.

 • Consult: Get feedback from participants on a given topic.

-• Decide: This is one of the main objectives of a meeting.
-During this topic, Beenote will record your decisions in the form of “Decision” notes.
+• Decide: main objectives of a meeting.
+During this topic, Beenote will record your decisions in the form of Decision.

 4. Determine Topic Length

-In addition, to help the person in charge of the topic to respect the allocated time, Beenote displays a timekeeper for each topic and notifies the participants when the time is up.
+In addition, to help the person in charge of the topic to respect the allocated time during the meeting, Beenote displays a timekeeper for each topic and notifies the participants when the time is up.

 7 and 8.
 Insert Attachments

 Why plan an agenda?
 Because people could prepare in advance.
 By attaching files and adding URL (7) links directly on each topic (8), Beenote allows you to share the same information with everyone.